less-lab-uva/CS4501-Fall2022/labs/lab5.md

 Proceed to train your DNN and add it into the perception node.

 1. Take a screenshot of the training and testing results produced at the end of the training script.
+We require a testing accuracy of at least 60%.
 2. Showcase your drone flying to an animal and classifying it.
 3. Are there cases where your drone incorrectly classifies the animal?
 Why do you think this is?